determined-ai/determined/docs/release-notes/job-state.rst

 **Bug Fixes**

--  Kubernetes: Job state will now correctly show as "SCHEDULED" once all pods have been assigned to nodes.
-Previously, jobs would remain in state "QUEUED" until all pods were in phase "Running".
+-  Kubernetes: Fix an issue where where jobs would remain in "QUEUED" state until all pods were running.
+Jobs will now correctly show as "SCHEDULED" once all pods have been assigned to nodes.